 Indicate Economic Development

 The tax-to-GDP ratio also serves as an indicator of economic development.
-Countries with high ratios are often considered to be economically well-developed compared to nations with low ratios.
+Countries with higher ratios are often seen as having stronger and more organised economies than countries with lower ratios.

 -

-Nations that collect a significantly higher percentage of their Gross Domestic Product as taxes tend to borrow less to meet their fund requirements.
-Lower debt translates to better debt management and lower economic burden.
-Meanwhile, countries with a low tax-GDP ratio may have to resort to loans to meet their fund requirements.
+Nations that collect a significantly higher percentage of their Gross Domestic Product as taxes tend to borrow less to meet their funding requirements.
+Lower debt translates to better debt management and a lower economic burden.
+Meanwhile, countries with a low tax-GDP ratio may have to resort to loans to meet their funding requirements.

 -